Segment Tree | Set 3 (XOR of given range)

 Solution 1: A simple solution is to run a loop from l to r and calculate xor of elements in given range.
 To update a value, simply do arr[i] = x.
 The first operation takes O(n) time and second operation takes O(1) time.
 Worst case time complexity is O(n*q) for q queries

 which will take huge time for n ~ 10^5 and q ~ 10^5.
 Hence this solution will exceed time limit.

-Another solution is to store xor in all possible ranges but there are O(n^2) possible ranges hence with n ~ 10^5 it wil exceed space complexity, hence without considering time complexity, we can state this solution will not work.
+Solution 2: Another solution is to store xor in all possible ranges but there are O(n^2) possible ranges hence with n ~ 10^5 it will exceed space complexity, hence without considering time complexity, we can state this solution will not work.

 We build a segment tree of given array such that array elements are at leaves and internal nodes store XOR of leaves covered under them.

 Xor of values in given range = 1 Updated xor of values in given range = 8